 In the "3 by 5" strategy document there is an appendix which sets out milestones for progress towards achieving the target.
-These include a core of 50 countries using the AIDS Medicine and Diagnostics Service, and the yearly cost of antiretrovirals coming down to $50-200.
-The very last line in the milestones is “Number of men, women and children with advanced HIV infection receiving antiretroviral therapy.”
-For December 2005 it is three million.
+The very last line is “Number of men, women and children with advanced HIV infection receiving antiretroviral therapy.”
+For December 2005 it is 3 000 000.

 Our first review of progress towards these targets will be at the international AIDS meeting in Bangkok this July.
 Thereafter we will be reporting every six months on progress.

-An important feature of this whole initiative is “learning by doing”.
+Conclusion A very important feature of this whole initiative is “learning by doing”.
 Constant gathering of data about what works and what does not work is a guide to success and a continually renewed source of energy.
-"3 by 5" thus consists of intensive research as well as an all-out effort to get help to where it is needed.
-A whole range of questions urgently need answering.
+As public health professionals and researchers, you will be aware of some of the questions that urgently need answering.
 I will end by mentioning some of them.

 How does treatment specifically affect prevention in practice?
 How to provide care equitably?
 How to make the best use possible of available human resources?
 How to deliver ART cost-effectively?
 How to reduce stigma?
 How to contain drug resistance?
 How to build up an effective primary and chronic care management system?

-These are some of the real questions raised by "3 by 5".
-Answering them and acting accordingly will save lives and strengthen health systems.
-In this way the initiative will be working as a catalyst for renewal in the health services and in society as a whole.
+These are some of the real issues raised by "3 by 5".
+Tackling them will save lives and strengthen health systems.
+In this way the initiative will be working as a catalyst for renewal and innovation in the health services.